-Obsessive-Compulsive Disorder (OCD) is a chronic disorder where a person has uncontrollable, reoccurring thoughts (obsessions) and behaviors (compulsions) that he or she feels the urge to repeat over and over again.
+Obsessive-Compulsive Disorder (OCD) is a chronic disorder where a person has uncontrollable, reoccurring thoughts (obsessions) and behaviors (compulsions) that they feel the urge to repeat over and over again.
 Engaging in these repetitive acts and thoughts is a way to reduce and manage a person’s anxiety.
-Many people with OCD are fully aware that their thoughts and behaviors aren’t rational, however, they are still not capable of resisting their compulsions.
-This is because once the brain is trained to become engaged in a particular thought pattern or urge, it’s too difficult not to give into the thoughts and habitual behaviors.
+Many people with OCD are fully aware that their thoughts and behaviors aren’t rational; however, they are still incapable of resisting their compulsions.
+Once the brain is trained to engage in a particular thought pattern or urge, it can feel too difficult not to give in to the thoughts and habitual behaviors.

-It’s common for someone with OCD to experience intense emotions that result in them performing ritualistic behaviors, these behaviors will provide some short-term relief from the stressor.
-For example, anxiety can increase when things aren’t done flawlessly, leading to a desire to compulsively clean.
-When OCD is at its most severe form, it can prevent an individual from partaking in their daily responsibilities, that are essential for a healthy quality of life.
+It’s common for someone with OCD to experience intense emotions that result in them performing ritualistic behaviors; these behaviors will provide short-term relief from the stressor.
+For example, anxiety can increase when things aren’t done flawlessly, leading to a desire to clean compulsively.
+When OCD is in its most severe form, it can prevent an individual from partaking in their daily responsibilities, which are essential for a healthy quality of life.

 Studies show that 1 in 50 men and women have OCD in the United States alone.
-In many cases, there are other mental health issues that accompany OCD, such as suffering from additional anxiety disorders, having an eating disorder, or possibly living with depression.
-It’s common for people with OCD to avoid certain situations and places, that may contribute to social isolation.
-Additionally, living with OCD can lead to substance abuse, in order to manage and deal with the urges and demands of OCD.
+In many cases, other mental health issues accompany OCD, such as suffering from other anxiety disorders, having an eating disorder, or possibly living with depression.
+It’s common for people with OCD to avoid certain situations and places that may contribute to social isolation.
+Additionally, living with OCD can lead to substance abuse to manage and deal with the urges and demands of OCD.
 Addiction is a form of escape from the emotional anguish they may feel.

 Symptoms of OCD